 We helped GE turn to face the customer, with a simple architecture and approachable new identity.
 They have since been named ‘most admired company’ for two consecutive years by Fortune and continue to top brand performance lists.

 With 300,000 people in 174 countries and 3,500 businesses, GE epitomised the 20th century global corporation.
-Co-founded by tireless inventor Thomas Edison, they were the famous maker of everything from jet engines and lightbulbs, to healthcare tools and appliances.
+Co-founded by tireless inventor Thomas Edison, they were the famous makers of everything from jet engines and lightbulbs, to healthcare tools and appliances.